danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/using-dplsh.md

 * An authorized Azure `az` cli.
 The version should match the version found in `FROM mcr.microsoft.com/azure-cli:version` in the [dplsh Dockerfile](../../tools/dplsh/Dockerfile).
   You can choose to authorize the az cli from within dplsh, but your session will only last as long as the shell-session.
+The use you authorize as must have permission to read the Terraform state from the [Terraform setup](../../infrastructure/terraform/README.md#terraform-setups), and
+  Contributor permissions on the [environments](../platform-environments.md) resource-group in order to provision infrastructure.
 * `dplsh.sh` symlinked into your path as `dplsh`, see [Launching the Shell](../../tools/dplsh/README.md#launching-the-shell) (optional, but assumed below)

 ## Procedure